yiisoft/yii2/docs/guide/test-fixture.md

 `UserProfileFixture` depends on `UserFixture` and `DbFixture`, when running any test method in the test class, three fixtures will be loaded sequentially: `DbFixture`, `UserFixture` and `UserProfileFixture`.

+When specifying fixtures in `fixtures()`, you may use either a class name or a configuration array to refer to a fixture.
+The configuration array will let you customize the fixture properties when the fixture is loaded.

-When declaring a fixture in a test class, you may assign an alias to a fixture.
-For example, `UserProfileFixture` is aliased as `profiles` in the above.
+You may also assign an alias to a fixture.
+In the above example, the `UserProfileFixture` is aliased as `profiles`.
 In the test methods, you may then access a fixture object using its alias.
 For example, `$this->profiles` will return the `UserProfileFixture` object.

 Because `UserProfileFixture` extends from `ActiveFixture`, you may further use the following syntax to access the data provided by the fixture: